5 Simple Chores for Kids – That will Actually Help you!

-But we got an iRobot Scooba 450 – and it’s the greatest thing on earth.
+But we got an iRobot Braava – and it’s the greatest thing on earth.
 This little machine does a quick sweep of my hard floors, then it pre-soaks them, scrubs them and squeegees them.
 All by itself.

 And it removes stuck-on messes.

 My older two kids think it’s pretty much the coolest thing on the face of the earth.
 They know exactly how to use it (because it’s so simple), and now they beg me most mornings to please scrub the kitchen floor or the bathroom floor or the entryway.

 And I have no problem with that.
 Obviously.